cscart/docs/en/user_guide/payment_methods/adding_payment.rst

 To add a payment method, follow these steps:

-1. Open the administration panel of yout store.
+1. Open the administration panel of your store.

 2. Go to **Administration → Payment Methods**.
 You'll see the list of the available payment methods.